 The Writing Arts Department’s First-Year Writing Program is home to the general-education required composition courses.
 The program provides the foundation students need to become rhetorically adept writers who can respond to a variety of academic, personal, or professional writing situations.
 Students develop writing skills through critical reading and thinking and by analyzing and communicating complex ideas.
 The First-Year Writing program also emphasizes the synthesis of research skills, information literacy, critical rhetorical awareness, and creative insights that students need to be effective and powerful communicators.

 The best current practices in the composition discipline guide the program.
 In 2004 it, along with the Writing Arts department, received the prestigious Conference on College Composition and Communication award—a national award.
 The curriculum centers on seven core values based on learning outcomes established for first-year composition by the national Council of Writing Program Administrators.
 All courses are portfolio based, which emphasizes the development of student writing through ongoing revision.
 Portfolios allow students to collect and present representative samples of their writing from across the semester to demonstrate their growth as writers.

 Program Department Office: 205 Hawthorn Hall, 856-256-4345

-Examine the seven core values that create the base of all First-Year Writing Programs.
+Examine the five core values that create the base of all First-Year Writing Programs.

-Explore information on the four course offered under the First-Year Writing Program and discover how the program places students into the courses.
+Explore information on the four courses offered under the First-Year Writing Program and discover how the program places students into the courses.